Critical Contrast: PLBY Group (PLBY) and Its Peers

 |PLBY Group Competitors

-PLBY Group presently has a consensus target price of $2.67, suggesting a potential upside of 181.59%.
-As a group, “Miscellaneous retail” companies have a potential upside of 1.28%.
-Given PLBY Group’s stronger consensus rating and higher possible upside, analysts clearly believe PLBY Group is more favorable than its competitors.
+PLBY Group currently has a consensus price target of $2.67, suggesting a potential upside of 131.88%.
+As a group, “Miscellaneous retail” companies have a potential upside of 1.02%.
+Given PLBY Group’s stronger consensus rating and higher probable upside, analysts clearly believe PLBY Group is more favorable than its peers.

-32.5% of PLBY Group shares are owned by institutional investors.
-Comparatively, 39.2% of shares of all “Miscellaneous retail” companies are owned by institutional investors.
-29.0% of PLBY Group shares are owned by company insiders.
-Comparatively, 20.2% of shares of all “Miscellaneous retail” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+32.5% of PLBY Group shares are held by institutional investors.
+Comparatively, 35.1% of shares of all “Miscellaneous retail” companies are held by institutional investors.
+29.0% of PLBY Group shares are held by company insiders.
+Comparatively, 21.5% of shares of all “Miscellaneous retail” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This table compares PLBY Group and its competitors top-line revenue, earnings per share and valuation.
+This table compares PLBY Group and its peers’ net margins, return on equity and return on assets.

 |PLBY Group